Shutdown Maintenance (Turnaround Maintenance)

 Shutdown maintenance is often confused with plant outage or maintenance outage.
 Though plant operations are stopped in both of these events, they are different.
 Plant outages can be caused by any of unplanned events eg. equipment breakdowns, power outages, service disruptions or raw material shortages.
 Shutdown maintenance or turnaround is a planned and scheduled event and thus differs from plant outage or maintenance outage which is a forced event.

 Scope of Shutdown Maintenance

-Scope of Shutdown Maintenance varies based on industry and operating schedule.
-Shutdown process and scope will be more complex for plants operating 24×7 (eg. Power plant, Oil refinery), than those plants that are operating in shifts.
-Scope of shutdown maintenance include
+The scope of Shutdown Maintenance varies based on industry and operating schedule.
+The shutdown process and scope will be more complex for plants operating 24×7 (eg. Power plants, Oil refineries), than those plants that are operating in shifts.
+Scope of shutdown maintenance includes

 - Maintenance backlog set aside for shutdown maintenance

 - Proactive equipment inspections to identify latent issues (eg. Boilers and Pressure vessels)

 - Inspection, cleaning and repair of utilities, Pipelines, storage tanks etc.

 - Corrective maintenance of prior known failures and performance deteriorations

 - Planned preventive maintenance activities and improvements identified via predictive maintenance (PdM)